Home· Freshwater Aquarium Blog·How Many Fish Can I Put in a Fish Tank?

 Tank Maintenance

-In order to keep your fish happy and healthy, use an aquarium water test kit to make sure the nitrogen waste levels measure at 0 ppm (parts per million) ammonia, 0 ppm nitrite, and less than 40 ppm nitrate.
+In order to keep your fish happy and healthy, use ammonia test strips and multi-test strips to make sure the nitrogen waste levels measure at 0 ppm (parts per million) ammonia, 0 ppm nitrite, and less than 40 ppm nitrate.
 If the beneficial bacteria and live plants are not able to consume the waste compounds quickly enough, then you must manually “take out the trash” yourself by removing some of the old aquarium water and adding fresh water with dechlorinator.
 How often do you want to commit to doing water changes?
 Once a week, once every two weeks, or even once a month?
 The more frequently you change water in your aquarium, the more fish you will be able to keep.

 Fish Food